Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "People don't realize that now is all there ever is; there is no past or future except as memory or anticipation in your mind."
+> "The shoe that fits one person pinches another; there is no recipe for living that suits all cases."
-> — **Eckhart Tolle**
+> — **Carl Jung**

 ---